Ellpeck/ObsidianCustomFrames/README.md

 - ~~Allow setting a custom icon for each pane~~
 - ~~Allow displaying custom frames in Markdown code blocks~~
 - ~~Add the ability to add a ribbon button for a frame that opens it in the main view~~
-- Allow creating links that open in a custom frame rather than the browser
+- Allow creating links outside of Obsidian that open in a custom frame
 - Possibly allow executing custom JavaScript in iframes (though security implications still need to be explored)
 - Add a global setting that causes popups to be opened in a new Obsidian window rather than the default browser
 - Add more options to Markdown mode, like allowing for back and forward buttons
+- Possibly allow extracting selected text into a note similar to how the Note composer plugin works, and potentially allow using a note template that includes the link to the site extracted from

 ## ⚠️ Known Issues
 There are a few known issues with Custom Frames.
 If you encounter any of these, please **don't** report it on the issue tracker.
-- In Obsidian **0.14.2 and lower**, a lot of websites don't function properly in custom frames.
-This is due to these older versions not having features in place that allow for frames to have special, additional functionality related to cookies and headers.
-- In Obsidian **0.14.5 and lower**, when dragging or moving a pane, hovering the mouse over a custom frame will cause it to get stuck or behave unexpectedly.
+- Popups and new tabs are currently opened in the default browser rather than the custom frame.
+You can find more info, including workarounds for logging in to certain sites, in [this issue](https://github.com/Ellpeck/ObsidianCustomFrames/issues/40).
+- Some links refuse to open from within custom frames, especially before Obsidian 1.3.7.
+You can find more info in [this issue](https://github.com/Ellpeck/ObsidianCustomFrames/issues/76).

 ## 🙏 Acknowledgements
 Thanks to [lishid](https://github.com/lishid) for their help with making iframes work in Obsidian for a purpose like this.
 Also thanks to them for *motivating* me to turn Obsidian Keep into a more versatile plugin, which is how Custom Frames was born.